 Coconut oil cooking spray

-Coconut oil in a spray bottle mixed with a whole list of ingredients to help the oil get out of the container such as:
+This is coconut oil in a spray bottle mixed with a long list of ingredients to help the oil get out of the container.

 1. Propellants, which are derived from both mineral and natural gases.